 2. Dried eggs/dried egg whites

 - Store dried eggs in a fridge at the recommended temperature of 50 °F and below – this will result in a shelf-life of twelve to fifteen months.
-When opened, store in a fridge only for ten days max.
+When cans are opened, store in a fridge only for ten days max.

 - Dried egg white can be stored at room temperature for as long as it takes.
 The main condition is to keep the product cool and dry.